chroma-core/chroma/docs/docs.trychroma.com/markdoc/content/cloud/collection-forking.md

 ## Quotas and errors

+ Chroma limits the number of fork edges in your fork tree.
+Every time you call "fork", a new edge is created from the parent to the child.
+The count includes edges created by forks on the root collection and on any of its descendants; see the diagram below.
+The current default limit is **4,096** edges per tree.
+If you delete a collection, its edge remains in the tree and still counts.

-Forking is subject to a limit on the total number of fork edges from the root.
-This counts every edge in the fork graph from the root collection (e.g., A→B→C is 2; A→[B, C], B→D is 3).
-The current default limit is **4,096**.
-If you exceed it, the fork request returns a quota error for the `NUM_FORKS` rule — catch it and fall back to creating a new collection with a full copy.
+If you exceed the limit, the request returns a quota error for the `NUM_FORKS` rule.
+In that case, create a new collection with a full copy to start a fresh root.

+{% MarkdocImage lightSrc="/fork-edges-light.png" darkSrc="/fork-edges-dark.png" alt="Fork edges diagram" /%}

 ## When to use forking